HazyResearch/deepdive/doc/example-chunking.md

 title: Text chunking example
 ---

+# THIS EXAMPLE IS STALE.
+NEEDS REVAMP!

 # Text chunking example

 ## Introduction

-In this document, we will describe an example application of text chunking using DeepDive to demonstrate how to use *multinomial factors* with *categorical variables*.
+In this document, we will describe an example application of text chunking using DeepDive to demonstrate how to use *categorical factors* with *categorical variables*.
 This example assumes a [working installation of DeepDive](installation.md) and basic knowledge of how to build an application in DeepDive.
 Please go through the [tutorial with the spouse example application](example-spouse.md) before preceding.